kabilan1290/Docker_Cheatsheet/README.md

 CMD ["a","b"] - cmd a b - command that launches the application.

 Docker build - To build the image.

+WORKDIR - We can define a working directory.

+Note:
+With Docker, environment variables can be defined when you launch the container.Using -e option, you can set the name and value.
 ```